- Oops!Something went wrong.Please try again later.

 The Wizards are back in the NBA draft lottery, set for May 17, which means we at NBC Sports Washington are rediscovering the fun of Tankathon.
 It's a great website that has many features, but one in particular that is especially addicting.
 You can simulate the lottery, all with the click of a button.

 It's so much fun we thought we would turn it into a series on the Wizards and run through all of their draft lottery scenarios.
-There are essentially seven different ways things could go for Washington.
-They have the 10th-best odds, which gives them a 13.9% chance of picking top-4 and 86.1% odds of selecting 10th, 11th or 12.
+There are essentially seven different ways the ping pong balls could fall for Washington.
+They have the 10th-best odds, which gives them a 13.9-percent chance of picking in the top four and 86.1% odds of selecting 10th, 11th or 12.

 Lottery simulation results

-It took us 20 tries on Tankathon's lottery simulation to get the Wizards the No. 1 overall pick.
-They only have a 3% chance of picking first overall, so it would require some serious luck.
-In this scenario, the Wizards pick first with the Pistons, Pacers, Spurs and Rockets rounding out the top-5.
-The Wizards moved up nine spots into No. 1, while the Spurs jumped five spots to pick at four.
-The Rockets and Magic each fell four spots, while the Thunder moved back three.
+It took us 22 tries on Tankathon's lottery simulation to get the Wizards the No. 2 overall pick.
+They only have a 3.3-percent chance of picking first overall, so it would require some serious luck.
+In this scenario, the Wizards pick second with the Magic picking first and the Pacers, Pistons and Rockets rounding out the top five.
+The Wizards moved up eight spots to get No. 2, while the Rockets dropped four spots from the best lottery position to the fifth overall pick.

 The point of this exercise is to create a hypothetical board for the Wizards and evaluate their options.
-In this case, where they pick first overall, they can select any player they want in the draft.
+In this case, where they pick second overall, they can select nearly any player they want in the draft.
 Needless to say, it would be an ideal situation.

 Lottery simulation mock draft